andreipintilie/todo-list-js/README.md

-# To-Do List Web Application with Data-saving
+# Data-saving To-Do List Web Application

 ## How to install